jaweriaamjad/jaweriaamjad.github.io/content/index.md

 title: Welcome
 ---

-I'm **Jaweria Amjad** -- researcher, mother, and a woman designing her next chapter with intention.
+I'm Jaweria — scientist, mother, woman figuring out what comes next.

-I hold a PhD from UCL, completed a postdoc at the Gatsby Computational Neuroscience Unit, and now build AI systems in industry.
-I've done the checklist.
-Now I'm doing something more interesting: **choosing what comes next**.
+I spent 15 years in academia studying communications, then AI, then using it to understand behavior.
+This year I moved to corporate.
+I love learning and I'm not afraid to be the dumbest person in the room.

 ---

 ## What this space is about

-This is where I think out loud about the intersection of **career**, **motherhood**, **money**, and **meaning** — for women who are done following scripts and ready to write their own.
+This site is where I think out loud about ambition after achievement, midlife as a design problem, and building a life that's actually yours.

-I explore:
+I write about:
 - [[themes/after-the-checklist|After the Checklist]] — what opens up when you stop chasing and start choosing
 - [[themes/ambition-and-anxiety|Ambition & Anxiety]] — upgrading from survival mode to intentional drive
 - [[themes/motherhood-with-intention|Motherhood with Intention]] — raising steady kids in an unsteady world